Frankie Vaughan: Life and career

-He made his first records in 1950 for His Master's Voice but they were not popular.
-In August 1952 he joined the dance band of Nat Temple for a year or so, but the popularity of further recordings he made in 1953 encouraged him to return to the variety stage.
+He made his first records in 1950 for Decca, but there was a gap of over two years before he resumed his recording career with His Master's Voice.
+In August 1952, he joined the dance band of Nat Temple for around a year, but the popularity of further recordings he made in 1953 encouraged him to return to the variety stage.
 He switched to the Philips label and in 1955, he recorded what was to become his trademark song, "Give Me the Moonlight, Give Me the Girl".

-He recorded a large number of songs that were covers of United States hit songs, including Perry Como's "Kewpie Doll", Jimmie Rodgers' "Kisses Sweeter than Wine", Boyd Bennett's "Seventeen" (also covered in the US by the Fontane Sisters), Jim Lowe's "The Green Door", and (with the Kaye Sisters), the Fleetwoods' "Come Softly to Me".
+As was the custom of the day, he recorded a large number of songs that were covers of American hit songs, including Perry Como's "Kewpie Doll", Jimmie Rodgers' "Kisses Sweeter than Wine", Boyd Bennett's "Seventeen" (also covered in the US by the Fontane Sisters), Jim Lowe's "The Green Door", and (with the Kaye Sisters), the Fleetwoods' "Come Softly to Me".
 In 1956, his cover of "The Green Door" reached No. 2 in the UK Singles Chart.
 The same year he was voted 'Showbusiness Personality of the Year'.
 In early 1957, his version of "The Garden of Eden", reached No. 1 in the UK Singles Chart.
-In 1957 he was voted the eighth most popular star at the British box office.
+In 1957, he was voted the eighth most popular star at the British box office.
+He made several films with Herbert Wilcox and Anna Neagle.

-Managed at this time by former journalist and theatrical agent Paul Cave, Vaughan stayed in the United States for a time to make a film with Marilyn Monroe, Let's Make Love (1960), and was an actor in several other films, but his recordings were never chart hits in the US, with the exception of "Judy", which reached No.100 on the Billboard Hot 100 in August 1958.
+Managed at this time by former journalist and theatrical agent Paul Cave, Vaughan stayed in the United States for a time to make a film with Marilyn Monroe, Let's Make Love (1960), and was an actor in several other films, but his recordings did not achieve success in the US, with the exception of "Judy", which reached No. 100 on the Billboard Hot 100 in August 1958.

 In 1961, Vaughan was on the bill at the Royal Variety Performance at the Prince of Wales Theatre, Coventry Street, London.
 That December, Vaughan hit No. 1 in the UK again, with "Tower of Strength", written by Burt Bacharach and Bob Hilliard.
-The rise of beat music eclipsed Vaughan's chart career before he returned to the Top 10 in 1967 with "There Must Be a Way".
-Chart success eluded him after this although he did have two more Top 40 singles; "Nevertheless" and "So Tired".
+The rise of beat music eclipsed Vaughan's chart career, before he returned to the Top 10 in 1967 with "There Must Be a Way".
+Major chart success eluded him after this, although he did have two more Top 40 singles; "Nevertheless" and "So Tired".

-In the late 1960s, Vaughan, involved himself with a youth project in Easterhouse, Glasgow.
+In the late 1960s, Vaughan involved himself with a youth project in Easterhouse, Glasgow.
 He was appalled by the level of violence amongst young people.
-Vaughan held meetings with the gang leaders and appealed for them to surrender their weapons.
+Vaughan held meetings with the gang leaders and appealed to them to surrender their weapons.